ncreel/test/README.md

 # test
-dummy repo for testing Git commands, etc
+Welcome to the empty repo for testing Git commands.